-Adding a bit of juice or more water to the diet can help make this transition easier and stools easier to pass.
+Adding a bit of juice or more water to the diet can help make this transition easier, soften the stools and make them easier to pass.
 I had to do this with one of my kiddos when we transitioned off breastmilk and on to a full food diet.

 In older kids, diet is often the culprit of constipation.
 Toddler constipation can occur when kids are picky and have a limited diet

 Foods that cause constipation such as those with little fiber such as dairy products, or too many processed foods may not support normal bowel movements.

 Additionally, when kids don’t drink enough water in the diet (from liquids or fruit and veggies), this can lead to constipation.